How to Fix USB Device Not Recognized Error in Windows

 Other Possible Solutions

-Since the root cause of your malfunctioning USB device spans several reasons, there are also consequently many other remedies you could try out should the aforementioned two fail.
+Since the root cause of your malfunctioning USB device spans several reasons, there are also many other remedies you could try out should the aforementioned two fail.
 The most effective being:

 Unplugging your computer

-If none of the above methods worked and you’re still getting the “USB drive not recognized” message, you could try turning off the USB selective suspend settings that can be found under.“USB settings” from “Change Plan Settings” which you can get to by typing in “power plan” in the windows search box.
+If none of the above methods worked and you’re still getting the “USB drive not recognised” message, you could try turning off the USB selective suspend settings that can be found under “USB settings” from “Change Plan Settings” which you can get to by typing in “power plan” in the Windows search box.

 Share This Article